 - The Discounts: Even though not all grocery stores do it, you can get an employee discount on the products.
 Out of all things to get discounts on, groceries are at the top of the importance list.
 Food is expensive and unfortunately, we need it.

 - The Environment: Again, you can expect to find quite a friendly and enjoyable environment if your co-workers and managers are great.
-Moreover, you have the scenery of the food itself, the music playing, the smells, it’s all quite relaxing (In those tranquil moments between characters).
+Moreover, you have the scenery of the food itself, the music playing, and the smells, it’s all quite relaxing (In those tranquil moments between characters).

 Getting a job at Food Lion is quite simple and hassle-free.
-The company seemingly does not conduct pre-employment drug tests, however, that does not and should not encourage drug use and specially drug use prior to or during work.
+The company seemingly does not conduct pre-employment drug tests, however, that does not and should not encourage drug use and especially drug use prior to or during work.
 Drug use is dangerous and disastrous when involved at work.

 Again, nothing is certain with drug tests between different stores and branches.
 All in all, it’s worth a shot to apply and see where your professional life will go.